w3f/Grants-Program/applications/QSTN: Redefining data, De-Fi and NFTs on Substrate.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Please request a private invite to our repo (https://github.com/qstn-ansr) for our existing prototype on NEAR (this will show the NEAR smart contract components)
+- Please request a private invite to our repo (https://github.com/qstn-ansr) for our existing prototype on NEAR Protocol
 - If there are any other teams who have already contributed (financially) to the project.
 - NEAR Foundation (grants program)